Is Critical Thinking a skill? What are the 5 Critical Thinking Skills? Well, worry not all queries of this article are covered in this article.

 4. Encourage Collaboration:

 Working in groups encourages students to think critically and creatively as they share ideas, debate solutions, and consider different perspectives.
-Group activities also help build confidence and social skills essential for learning.
+Group activities also help in building thinking skills confidence and social skills essential for learning.

 5. Develop Problem-Solving Skills:

-Problem-solving is an important aspect of both creative thinking skills and critical thinking, so it’s important to emphasize this skill in the classroom.
+Problem-solving is an important aspect of both creative skills, historical thinking skills, and critical thinking, so it’s important to emphasize this skill in the classroom.
 By giving students opportunities to practice problem-solving, they can develop the skills necessary for success in all areas of life.